Skip to main content

 page: yup.number(),

-Please follow yup documentation for a deeper understanding of how schemas work.
-All parameters is located here https://github.com/jquense/yup#api
+Please follow the Yup documentation for a deeper understanding of how schemas work.
+All parameters are located here: https://github.com/jquense/yup#api.

 Example: